Ajay-Kanojiya/neuronic_IoT/Readme.md

     ![frontend](images/frontend_screen.png)

 #### Note: If you install app in andriod phone then values will not be updated because it used the localhost to hit the API.
+Run the flutter app from source inorder to work.

 ## API Endpoints